 Simple bead anchoring stitches are used to stitch the beads here.
 Some 3-4 beads are threaded onto the needle and then go down; come back up one bead back and insert the needle through this last bead and then string the next 3-4 beads.
 This is the most simple bead anchoring stitch.
-Checkitout in the bead embroidery stitch tutorial
+Check it out in the Beadwork Stitching Tips and Tricks

 You should be marking the crest and trough of the wave with a scale so that every wave looks even and similar.